QuimeraVerde/Aire/Aire/MDs/no2/no2-definition.md

-## Nitrogen dioxide is a highly reactive gas that can be toxic and irritating to humans
+## Nitrogen dioxide is a highly reactive gas that can be toxic and irritating to humans.

-It is created by the combination of oxygen and nitrogen
+It is created by the combination of oxygen and nitrogen.